Private client law in Switzerland: overview

 The tax is assessed on the level of the taxpayer's and his family's annual expenditure.
-The annual expenditure figure must be equal to at least five times the rent paid for the taxpayer's home, or, if he owns his home, five times the rental value of the property (this is likely to be increased in the near future to at least seven times the rent paid/rental value).
+The annual expenditure figure must be equal to at least five times the rent paid for the taxpayer's home, or, if he owns his home, five times the rental value of the property (this will be increased as of 1 January 2016 to at least seven times the rent paid/rental value (see below)).
 A qualifying taxpayer can choose each year between lump-sum taxation and ordinary taxation.
 Taxpayers may choose ordinary taxation to benefit from applicable double taxation treaties, as not all treaties apply to lump-sum tax payers.

-The following changes to the lump-sum taxation regime will be implemented from 1 January 2016 at federal, cantonal and communal levels (depending on the canton, some are already applicable, from 1 January 2014):
+The following changes to the lump-sum taxation regime will be implemented from 1 January 2016 at federal, cantonal and communal levels (depending on the canton, some are already applicable, as of 1 January 2014):

 The calculation of minimum lump-sum tax will be based on seven times the rent or rental value of the home in Switzerland.